GreycinKim/fire-simulation/README.md

 # 🌲🔥 Forest Fire Spread Visualizer

 A web-based simulation tool that visualizes the spread of a wildfire through a forest grid.
-Built using a Python Flask backend and a React frontend, this project demonstrates how a fire spreads over time using a Breadth-First Search (BFS) algorithm.
+Built using a Python Flask backend and a React frontend, this project demonstrates how a fire spreads over time using **a Breadth-First Search (BFS) algorithm**.
 Users can draw a custom forest grid, simulate fire spread, and see how long it takes for the fire to burn all reachable trees.

 ---